Granny Flat Setback Requirements in NSW

 Sewer easement: position granny flat beside the easement, not over it.
 Existing pool: relocate granny flat to other side of yard, or remove old pool.
 Protected trees: arborist assessment ($500–$1,000) to determine if removable.
 Narrow block: consider attached granny flat (built onto rear of main house) to eliminate setback between buildings.

 Buildana checks all setback constraints at the free site assessment.
 Contact us.
-For the complete building guide, see our comprehensive granny flat guide.
+For the complete building guide, see our complete granny flat guide.